Pie115/Awesome-Game/README.md

 The features that we want to implement consist of the following:
 > * Have the player select a character to play as in the begining.
 Each with different abilities.
 > * Have the player phase off against several enemies, each with increasing difficulty.
-> * Have the payer access an item shop where they can upgrade equipment/abilities.
+> * Have the payer access an item shop, between battles, where they can upgrade equipment/abilities.
 > * Have a leaderboard based on points earned through several different factors throughout the game.

  > ## Phase II